MaulingMonkey/json-spanned-value/Readme.md

 However, this type doesn't support span information.
-In some cases it's possible to extract line/column information out of error messages, but that's awkward and error prone - often reporting errors on the next line (e.g. where the seek positino of the underlying reader has skipped to.)
+In some cases it's possible to extract line/column information out of error messages, but that's awkward and error prone - often reporting errors on the next line (e.g. where the seek position of the underlying reader has skipped to.)

 ## License